gordol/cordova-brother-label-printer/README.md

 __Tested models:__ `QL-720NW`

+(if you have tried this with other models, please update this list and send a pull request)

 __NOTE:__ Currently, you will need to adjust the `modelName` variable in `src/android/BrotherPrinter.java`.
 It is the first variable in the `BrotherPrinter` class.
 This could be extended to be configured through config.xml or via a JS call, but it's currently hard-coded.
 Feel free to send a pull request to make the configuration more extensible...